cjolson1/Lagunitas-Quality-Assurance/README.md

 6. [An Example](#an-example)

 ## Getting Started

-When beginning any project, it is critical to review code standards and metrics, as well as establish the requirements for the new software.
-Reviewing these standards and metrics is important to maintain high-quality and consistency in the codebase.
+When beginning any project, review code standards and metrics, as well as establish the requirements for the new software.
+Reviewing these standards and metrics is important to maintain a high-quality codebase that is consistent.

 This is the basic plan for the Quality Assurance process:

 <p align="center">
  <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/Screen%20Shot%202016-05-31%20at%204.36.12%20PM.png">
 </p>

 ### Quality Overview

-Each of the following should be reviewed and understood by all developers on the team:
+Each of the following should be reviewed and understood by all developers on the team, in addition to the <a href="/">Lagunitas Code Quality Standards</a> and <a href="https://www.python.org/dev/peps/pep-0008/">PEP 8</a>:

 - **Error handling:** Errors should be handled gracefully & explicity.
 Custom errors can be created to more effectively address issues in the code.
 - **Avoid repeated code**
-- **Comment code clearly & concisely:** Good idea to remove any commented out lines.
+- **Comment code clearly & concisely:** It's a good idea to remove any commented out lines.
 - **File length:** Excessive file lengths are a good indicator that the file should be split into smaller, more focused files.
 As the file size increases, discoverability decreases.
 - **Review your own code first:** Examine the changes made, and look for discrepancies or issues you might want to address before others address you about it.
 - **Method names:** Naming things is one of the hard problems in computer science.
 If a method is named `get_message_queue_name` and it is actually doing something completely different like sanitizing HTML from the input, then that’s an inaccurate method name.
 And probably a misleading function.